May 15, 2015

-Deliciously minty chocolate truffles with a crunch of Oreo inside – perfect for wedding favours, afternoon treats, birthdays, or just because!
+Deliciously minty chocolate peppermint truffles with a crunch of Oreo inside – perfect for wedding favours, birthdays, or just because!

-I have been asked to cater the desserts/cake for a wedding and one of the requests was truffles – queue perfect reason to experiment with all flavour you can think of, even if they weren’t the ones requested!
+I have been asked to cater the desserts/cake for a wedding and one of the requests was peppermint truffles!
+Queue perfect reason to experiment with all flavours you can think of, even in addition to the peppermint ones requested!
 I love to experiment, and then taste test.
 Who wouldn’t?!

 There is a generally easy rule of truffles, 100g cream + 200g chocolate = truffle, so I thought that I could develop this into a deliciously minty peppermint truffle.
-I love mint and chocolate together but making them into the treat that is a truffle – genius!
+Making a perfect flavour combination into the treat that is a truffle – genius!

 I like my truffles with a bit of crunch however so I thought the addition of Oreo’s to the recipe would be perfect as I am a MASSIVE fan, but it is entirely up to you which biscuit you add.
-Probably makes more sense to add a minty biscuit, but the normal Oreo’s worked perfectly!
+Probably makes more sense to add a minty biscuit (which is handy now you can get mint Oreos!) but the normal Oreo’s worked perfectly!